Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 If Gartner is right that the “third-party support market will grow from $351 million in 2019 to $1.05 billion” in 2023, and that RMNI drops their market share from 80% to 75% (which seems potentially conservative given lack of credible competition), that would mean RMNI’s revenue trajectory would go something like this:

-If we assume a 65% gross margin on this 3rd party support revenue (again, potentially conservative given management disclosure on core 3rd party support margins vs. ramp up of AMS), and further assume a gradual decline of Sales and Marketing and General and Admin costs as a percentage of sales (while both still rise materially on an absolute level to support growth), this is what the company could look like in 2023:
+If we assume a 65% gross margin on this 3rd party support revenue (again, potentially conservative, given management disclosure on core 3rd party support margins vs. ramp up of AMS), and further assume a gradual decline of Sales and Marketing and General and Admin costs as a percentage of sales (while both still rise materially on an absolute level to support growth), this is what the company could look like in 2023:

 If the company is pumping out $240 mm of EBIT by 2023, we believe it would garner a multiple of at least 18x EBIT, making the company worth $4.4 billion, or a ten-bagger from here.